 He is regularly instructed to advise on issues of the law of state aid.
 Some instructions include: He has advised on the application of the law of state aid to a Development Agreements in the aviation industry, on Business Rates Relief and the law of state aid.

-Recent work includes a written Opinion on the law of State Aid and natural disasters, advice on business rates and state aid as well as on the application of s.237 Town and Country Planning Act 1990.
+Recent work includes a written Opinion on Covid 19 support schemes and the law of State Aid, advice on aid for natural disasters, advice on business rates and state aid as well as on the application of s.237 Town and Country Planning Act 1990.